Lampeter: University

 St David's College was founded in Lampeter in 1822 by Thomas Burgess, Bishop of St David's, to provide training for those wishing to join the Anglican priesthood.
-It was the first institution of higher education in Wales and the third oldest in England and Wales after Oxford and Cambridge.
+It was the first institution of higher education in Wales and the fourth oldest in England and Wales after Oxford, Cambridge, and Northampton.
 In 1852 it was granted a charter to award the Bachelor of Divinity (BD) degree, and in 1865 another charter enabled it to confer BA degrees in liberal arts.
 Its central building, based on an Oxbridge-style quadrangle, was designed by Charles Robert Cockerell.

 In 1971, it became a constituent part of the University of Wales as St David's University College and was renamed the University of Wales, Lampeter, in 1996.
 In 2008, the Lampeter institution's original charter was used to reform higher education in West Wales with the integration of Trinity College Carmarthen, further education colleges in Cardigan and Llanelli, and the technical college known as Swansea Metropolitan into the University of Wales Trinity Saint David.

 In January 2025 Trinity St David finalised plans to stop using the Lampeter campus for university teaching and relocate its courses, staff and students to Carmarthen.

 The university's Rugby Union team was the first in Wales.
 It was formed in the 1850s by Rowland Williams who introduced the game from Cambridge.